nikolac/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-search.md

 Two layouts are available.
 Let's edit the **Form** layout first.

 1. Click on **form**, then **Configure**.
    The form layout is now displayed in bold.
-On the right, in the properties catalog, the elements that we defined in Studio are displayed here.
+On the right, in the properties catalog, the elements that we defined in Studio are displayed.
 1. Expand the first element and drag and drop the **Edit** mode into the editor.
    Do the same for the three other elements.
 1. Once it's done, click on the **Full text** element on the main view, you can edit the label in the left catalog to display `Full text`.
 You can do the same with the other elements.